 Lucy launched in October 2021.
 Later, a year after the spacecraft’s launch, Lucy made its first flyby of Earth.
 Then, on January 24, 2023, Lucy’s team added a new target to its mission: Dinkinesh.
 With a small maneuver, Lucy was able to get a close look at this asteroid two years ahead of its originally planned rendezvous with a main-belt asteroid.

 Dinkinesh is the Ethiopian (Amharic language) name for the human-ancestor fossil that we know of as Lucy, after which the Lucy mission is named.
 Dinkinesh means you are marvelous in Amharic, and was proposed by the Lucy mission team for the previously unnamed asteroid.

 A tracking-system test for the Lucy spacecraft

-The new target will be a good test for the spacecraft’s inventive tracking system.
-Engineers created the new system to solve a long-standing problem for flyby missions.
+The new target made a good test for the spacecraft’s inventive tracking system.
 Previously, it’s been difficult to determine just how far a spacecraft is from an asteroid.
-In addition, that makes it hard to know exactly where to point the cameras.
-Hal Levison, Lucy principal investigator from the Southwest Research Institute, said:
+That makes it hard to know exactly where to point the cameras.
+Levison said:

 In the past, most flyby missions have accounted for this uncertainty by taking a lot of images of the region where the asteroid might be, meaning low efficiency and lots of images of blank space.
 Lucy will be the first flyby mission to employ this innovative and complex system to automatically track the asteroid during the encounter.
 This novel system will allow the team to take many more images of the target.

-Dinkinesh will be a great proving ground for the new procedure.
-The angle at which Lucy will approach the asteroid relative to the sun will be similar to the Trojan asteroid encounters.
-Therefore, the scientists will get to practice under similar conditions years before the main event.
+The angle at which Lucy approached Dinkinesh relative to the sun is similar to what will happen during the Trojan asteroid encounters.
+As a result, the scientists got to practice under similar conditions years before the main event.